walles/git-commit-message-plus/README.md

 ### TODO

 - Suggest JIRA prefix code completion based on branch name
-- Verify that the completion is active on first entering the editor.
-The opposite would be if we'd have to type a character and then delete it again to get our completion.
+- Test doing `git commit` in a `jira-123` branch, then type "j" as the first letter.
+Verify that we get a suggestion.
+I have a feeling completion doesn't activate properly.
+- Add a Quick fix for switching between [] and : style JIRA issue ID prefixes
 - Highlight current branch name in the Git metadata
 - Validate code formatting in CI and fail on violations
 - Fail CI on linter warnings